tgdev/generator-inuit/README.md

 - Optimises images
 - Concatinates and minifies js
 - Places all build assets (css, js & imgs) in dist directory
+- Copies all other build files (.ico, html & web fonts) to dist directory

 There are way more things you can do with grunt like [Responsive Images](https://github.com/andismith/grunt-responsive-images), [HTML Partials](https://github.com/vanetix/grunt-includes), [Compass](https://github.com/gruntjs/grunt-contrib-compass), and [loads more](http://gruntjs.com/plugins), so feel free to add more to your gruntfile and package.json.